Rajendra-kharbuja/JiraInsights/README.md

 ## 1. Overview
 <!-- Expand slightly on the project's purpose and what it does.
 Reference PROJECT_PURPOSE.md -->
 **Jira Insights** is a Python application designed to **automate the collection and analysis of data from Jira projects and boards**.
-It addresses the challenge faced by Scrum Masters managing multiple teams by connecting to the Jira API using Basic Authentication, fetching relevant ticket information (including ID, key, type, status, created/resolved dates, and **issue changelog for status transition history**) via JQL with pagination.
-In future steps, it will calculate key agile metrics and provide structured output.
+It addresses the challenge faced by Scrum Masters managing multiple teams by connecting to the Jira API using Basic Authentication, fetching relevant ticket information (including ID, key, type, status, created/resolved dates, and issue changelog for status transition history) via JQL with pagination.
+Configurations for workflow statuses crucial for these metrics are managed in `config.py`.

 For a detailed understanding of the project's goals, scope, and philosophy, please see `PROJECT_PURPOSE.md`.